 2016 Presidential Campaign

 Before winning the U.S. presidency, Trump never held any elected or appointed government office.
 He had considered a presidential bid on at least several earlier occasions prior to the 2016 race but ultimately opted not to run.
-In 2011, Trump began questioning in TV interviews whether President Barack Obama was born in the United States.
+In 2011, Trump began questioning in TV interviews whether then-President Barack Obama was born in the United States.
 In the following years, he harnessed rumors about Obama’s birthplace to help grow his audience on social media and gain notice in the world of conservative politics.
 (The White House released the Hawaiian-born president’s short-form birth certificate in 2008 and his long-form birth certificate in 2011.)

 In June 2015, the real estate developer announced his presidential candidacy in a speech at Trump Tower.
 His ran his campaign on a pledge to “Make America Great Again,” the slogan emblazoned on the baseball hats he often wore at his public rallies, and spoke out against political correctness, illegal immigration and government lobbyists, while promising to cut taxes, renegotiate trade deals and create millions of jobs for American workers.
 His brash, unapologetic style and sometimes-controversial comments garnered widespread media coverage.
 In May 2016, he cinched the Republican nomination, beating out a field of 16 other candidates, including Jeb Bush, Chris Christie, Ted Cruz, Marco Rubio and John Kasich.